-Sometimes discharge from your nipples is okay and will get better on its own.
-You are more likely to have nipple discharge as you get older and if you have been pregnant at least once.
+Sometimes discharge from your nipples is OK and will get better on its own.
+You are more likely to have nipple discharge if you have been pregnant at least once.

-Nipple discharge is usually not a symptom of breast cancer.
-But it is important to find out what is causing it and to get treatment.
+Nipple discharge is most often not cancer (benign), but rarely, it can be a sign of breast cancer.
+It is important to find out what is causing it and to get treatment.
 Here are some reasons for nipple discharge:

-Sometimes, babies can have nipple disharge.
-Your doctor or nurse will call this "witch's milk."
-It is caused by hormones from the mother before birth, and should go away in 2 weeks.
+Sometimes, babies can have nipple discharge.
+This is caused by hormones from the mother before birth.
+It should go away in 2 weeks.

 Nipple discharge that is NOT normal is:

-Nipple discharge is more likely to be normal if:
+Nipple discharge is more likely to be normal if it:

-The color of the discharge does not tell you whether it is normal or not.
+The color of the discharge does not tell you whether it is normal.
 The discharge can look milky, clear, yellow, green, or brown.

 Squeezing your nipple to check for discharge can make it worse.
-Leaving them alone may make the nipple discharge go away.
+Leaving the nipple alone may make the discharge stop.

-Your doctor or nurse will examine you and ask questions about your symptoms and medical history.
+Your health care provider will examine you and ask questions about your symptoms and medical history.

-Tests that may be done may include:
+Tests that may be done include:

-Once the cause of your nipple discharge is found, your doctor or nurse can recommend ways to treat it.
+Once the cause of your nipple discharge is found, your provider can recommend ways to treat it.
 You may:

-If all of your tests are normal, may not need treatment.
+If all of your tests are normal, you may not need treatment.
 You should have another mammogram and physical exam within 1 year.

-In most cases, nipple problems are not breast cancer.
+Most of the time, nipple problems are not breast cancer.
 These problems will either go away with the right treatment, or they can be watched closely over time.

 Nipple discharge may be a symptom of breast cancer or a pituitary tumor.

-Skin changes around the nipple may be caused by Paget's disease.
+Skin changes around the nipple may be caused by Paget disease.